-In order to become an Ohio CPA, you must first be a legal, adult resident of the state.
+In order to become an Ohio Certified Public Accountant, you must first be a legal, adult resident of the state.
 This residency requirement is not required in every jurisdiction, so be sure that if you wish to practice in Ohio that you are a resident, and part of this means you must take your examinations in the state.
 Note that if you already have a CPA license or certification from another state, which can qualify you for a reciprocal license in Ohio.

-If you are seeking a first-time licensure in Ohio, you must show proof that you have passed all four sections of the Uniform CPA Examination.
+If you are seeking a first-time licensure in Ohio, you must show proof that you have passed all four sections of the Uniform CPA Exam.
 A passing grade is 75 and all four sections must be successfully completed within 18 months of your invitation to sit for the exam.

 If you, or a friend, happen to have a felony conviction on your record, all is not lost.
 Ohio will hear appeals from felons.
 They will evaluate your case based on your academic achievements, your employment following completion of your sentence, as well as your other responsibilities and activities after your societal debt was paid.
 You might include statements from professional, academic, and legal contacts to help plea your case.
 For instance, you might have your probation officer, college professors, and employers provide statements that attest to your strong moral character.
-Note that you must be fully candid, as the board will seek any inconsistencies or misleading statements that might preclude a transparent view of yourself as a CPA candidate.
+Note that you must be fully candid, as the state board will seek any inconsistencies or misleading statements that might preclude a transparent view of yourself as a CPA candidate.

 Continuing Professional Educational Units

 Once you have begun your first triennial period, the state will require a minimum of 20 hours every year.
 The triennial period begins on January 1 and ends December 31 three years hence.
-If you are unable to complete 20 hours in a year, the board will issue a fine of $10 for every hour you lack.
+If you are unable to complete 20 hours in a year, the State board will issue a fine of $10 for every hour you lack.
 Keep in mind that your specialty may carry special CPE requirements.

-If you work in financial reporting, whether in or out of public accounting, the Board requires that you dedicate a minimum of 24 hours to accounting, auditing, or some mix of the two.
-For those who work with taxes, including offering tax advice or other tax work outside of public accounting, the Board requires a minimum 24 hours of CPE time be dedicated to studying taxation.
+If you work in financial reporting, whether in or out of public accounting, the State Board requires that you dedicate a minimum of 24 hours to accounting, auditing, or some mix of the two.
+For those who work with taxes, including offering tax advice or other tax work outside of public accounting, the State Board requires a minimum 24 hours of CPE time be dedicated to studying taxation.
 On top of this, you must take three credits in professional standards and responsibilities (PSR) during each licensure period.
 PSR credit can come from any one of four areas: